-What I Left Behind, the prequel to the DS Jan Pearce Series is on Kindle Scout – PLEASE NOMINATE – if it is selected you will receive a free copy!
+What I Left Behind, the prequel to the DS Jan Pearce Series is on pre-order

 One year old Maisie Lewis is missing.
 DC Jan Pearce is in hiding from what she left behind, but is drafted onto the case when it escalates.
 What forced Jan to come back to Manchester to start a new life?
 Who is she hiding from?
 A chain of paper dolls and a series of sinister messages leads Jan to the truth and into the dangerous territory of her past – but is it too late for little Maisie?

 Bestseller Random Acts of Unkindness is available here

 DS Jan Pearce has a big problem.
 Her fifteen year old son, Aiden, is missing.
 Jan draws together the threads of missing person cases spanning fifty years and finds tragic connections and unsolved questions.
 Bessy Swain, an elderly woman that Jan finds dead in a local gangster’s property on her search for Aiden, and whose own son, Thomas, was missing, may have the answers.
 Jan uses Bessy’s information and her own skills and instinct to track down the missing boys.
 But is it too late for Aiden?

 Playlist for a Paper Angel, the sequel to Random Acts of Unkindness is available here.

 One child lost, one child found – what’s the connection?